rintnetwork/front-end/src/content/privacy-policy/index.md

 **2. Responsible Person**

 For any matters, relating to data protection you may contact
-<notices@ethereum.org> in writing by e-mail or letter to the following
+<notices@rint.network> in writing by e-mail or letter to the following
 address:

-       Zeughausgasse 7A,
+       Poststrasse 20,
-       6302 Zug, Switzerland
+       6300 Zug, Switzerland
-       Email: notices@ethereum.org

-Our representative in the EU according to article 27 GDPR is:

-    Oranienstrasse 6, 10997 Berlin
-    Email: notices@ethereum.org
+       Email: notices@rint.network

 **3. Data processing in connection with the sites**